CarlosCraveiro/personal_blog/content/posts/einstein_boltzmann_board/index.md

 {{< katex >}}

-After a big hiatus after my first post, finally some content to this empty blog.
-As the second post in this blog, I'll talk about a project that I was working on since January, the **Einstein-Boltzmann Board**!
+After a big hiatus since my first post, it's finally time to add new content to this empty blog.
+In this second post, I'll introduce the project I've be working on since January: the **Einstein-Boltzmann Board**.

+TODO: Continue from here:....

  ## What is the board

 This is a board to replicate the experiment of the [5-th Experimental Physics Olympiad (2017)](https://arxiv.org/abs/1801.00022).
 Which the